 The Benefits of Taking a Relationship Break

 One of the most difficult life lessons is realizing that some relationships don't last.
 Friends, roommates, in-laws, even partners change over time.
-Accepting that becomes a painful process that most of us resist.
-Instead, you stay in relationships hoping that they'll get better on their own.
+Accepting that not everyone will stay in your life becomes a painful process that most of us resist.
+Instead, you might find yourself staying in relationships hoping that they'll get better on their own.

 When a Relationship Breaks Down

 When a disagreement gets too big to manage, you need options.
 Leaving a relationship too soon can backfire into regret.
-Instead, learning the importance of taking a healthy break helps you figure things out when you're not sure what’s next.
+Instead, learning how to take a healthy break helps you figure things out when you're not sure what’s next.

 In this blog you'll learn how taking a break can benefit you and ultimately heal the relationship.